Yemen's Houthis battle in central Aden, first medical aid arrives

 The ICRC said a surgical team also arrived by boat in Aden, which has a population of one million.

-The World Health Organization says at least 643 people have been killed in the conflict and more than 2,200 wounded.
+The World Health Organisation says at least 643 people have been killed in the conflict and more than 2,200 wounded.
 Tens of thousands of families have been displaced.

 REGIONAL STRUGGLE